 The SliderJoint class describes a slider joint (or prismatic joint) that only allows relative translation along a single direction.
 It has a single degree of freedom and allows no relative rotation.

-In order to create a slider joint, you first need to specify the anchor point (in world-space) and the slider axis direction (in world-space).
+In order to create a slider joint, you first need to specify the anchor point and the slider axis direction.
 The constructor of the SliderJointInfo object needs two pointers to the bodies of the joint, the anchor point and the axis direction.
-Note that the two bodies have to be in a correct initial position when the joint is created.
+The SliderJointInfo class contains different constructors that you can use whether you want to specify the anchor point and the direction axis in local-space or world-space.
+Make sure that the two bodies are in a valid position (with respect to the joint constraint) at the beginning of the simulation.